sociomantic-tsunami/neptune/doc/library-contributor.rst

    * Breaking changes to user-available features (i.e. to the library's API).
    * New user-available features.
    * Deprecations of user-available features.
+   * Bug fixes that warrant a note to users of the library.
+(Also see Patch Releases, below.)

 2. For each change noted in step 1, write a description of the change.
 The descriptions should be written so as to be understandable to users of the